hcai-mms/hcai-mms.github.io/_publications/2024_11_RecSys_SpecialIssue.md

 # - schedl # .md file exists for this person
 # - Max Mustermann # there is no .md file for this person.
 authors:
-- Ablavi Ericka Armela
+- Markus Schedl
-- Nabila Zrira
+- Yashar Deldjoo
-- Khadija Ouazzani-Touhami
+- Pablo Castells
-- Haris Ahmad Khan
-- Nawaz
+- Emine Yilmaz

 # abreviation of the journal/conference ... e.g. IEEE TVCG
-journal-short:
+journal-short: ACM
 # when was this publication written/ when was the publication accepted (e.g. 2020)
-year: 2025
+year: 2024

 # if you have an explicit page you want to reference, use this tag; otherwise it will be generated from your doi
 # publisherurl: https://link.springer.com/chapter/10.1007/978-3-030-72240-1_60 # add link to publisher page of your publication